-- Lift seat pan to raised position. - Disconnect BLACK battery cable first then RED battery cable and carefully remove battery from tractor. - Install new battery with terminals in same position as old battery. - First connect RED battery cable to positive (+) terminal with hex bolt and keps nut as shown.
+- · Lift seat pan to raised position. - Disconnect BLACK battery cable first then RED battery cable and carefully remove battery from tractor. - Install new battery with terminals in same position as old battery. - First connect RED battery cable to positive (+) terminal with bolt and nut as shown.
 Tighten securely.
-Slide terminal cover over terminal. - Connect BLACK grounding cable to negative (-) terminal with remaining hex bolt and keps nut.
-Tighten securely.
+Slide terminal cover over terminal. - Connect BLACK grounding cable to negative (-) terminal with remaining bolt and nut.
+Tighten securely. - Lower seat pan.